-The guidance in the Pensions Tax manual requires a member who believes that they may be liable to an AA tax charge, to submit an estimate based on all of the information they have available.
+The guidance in the Pensions Tax manual requires a member, who believes that they may be liable to an AA tax charge, to submit an estimate based on all of the information they have available.
 Individuals can, at a later date, alter their tax return once accurate data has been provided.

 The deadline for completion and submission of the Self-Assessment tax return online is normally 31 January following the end of the tax year.
-If it's completed in paper format, the deadline is earlier.
+If it's completed in paper format, the deadline is earlier: 31 October following the end of the tax year to which the Annual Allowance tax charge relates.